JSumis/002-homework/README.md

-# 01-homework
+# 02-homework

-Title: Horiseon Social Solution Services, Inc.
+Title: Portfolio for Joe Sumis

 The Horiseon webpage contains a title, header image, navigation bar, images showing services provided, an aside with additional services, and a footer.